-A student who entered Principia College prior to Fall 2011 who desires to move to the current general education requirements published in the 2019-2020 catalog will be excused from the Integrated Learning Course (ILC) associated with the First Year Experience (FYE) program, if he or she completed an FYE program prior to Fall 2011.
+A student who entered Principia College prior to Fall 2011 who desires to move to the current general education requirements published in the 2020-2021 catalog will be excused from the Integrated Learning Course (ILC) associated with the First Year Experience (FYE) program, if the FYE program was completed prior to Fall 2011.

-A student who wishes to move to the current general education requirements will be regarded as having already completed the Baseline Writing Sample in the general education program if he or she completed phase one of the previous allcollege writing requirement before the transition to the new requirements.
-However, to fulfill the purpose of the Writing Fundamentals Portfolio, the student must submit this portfolio within his or her first two terms of enrollment after the new requirements went into effect Fall 2011.
+A student who wishes to move to the current general education requirements will be regarded as having already completed the Baseline Writing Sample in the general education program if phase one of the previous all-college writing requirement was completed before the transition to the new requirements.
+However, to fulfill the purpose of the Writing Fundamentals Portfolio, the student must submit this portfolio within the first two terms of enrollment after the new requirements went into effect Fall 2011.
 It is the student's responsibility to enroll within this time frame in a course that will provide the opportunity to produce the required writing samples and to submit the portfolio by the end of that term.
 Failure to do so will make the student ineligible to change to the new general education requirements.
 See Writing Program Policy (p.
-34).
+26).